-Myrtle, Myrtus communis, has a slightly sweet and penetrating scent similar to eucalyptus, but with a floral hint.
-Myrtle was a symbol of love because it was used in bridal bouquets or headdresses.
+Myrtle essential oil, Myrtus communis, is steam distilled from the leaves and twigs and sometimes flowers of a small evergreen shrub.
+It has a slightly sweet and penetrating scent similar to eucalyptus, but with a floral hint.
+Myrtle, traditionally associated with Aphrodite, was a symbol of love and was used in bridal bouquets or headdresses.
 It has antiseptic and bactericidal properties.
 Ancient Egyptians used Myrtle for sore throats and coughs.

-Please Note: The information on this website is for educational purposes only and is in no way intended to diagnose, treat, cure, or prevent any disease or health condition.
+Please Note: The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.

-Our ingredients descriptions are about topical (external) use only.
-For internal use always consult your physician or health care provider.
+Our ingredients descriptions are about TOPICAL (external) use ONLY.
+For internal use always consult your physician or healthcare provider.

 If you are trying a new product we suggest doing a small patch test.

 Read our Full Medical Disclaimer.